Overview

 Advanced parameters for ZODIAC molecular formula annotation.

-Click here to visit the CANOPUS release page.
+For more details, visit the CANOPUS release page.

-Identifying the molecular structure with the CSI:FingerID tool (4)
+Identifying the molecular structure with CSI:FingerID

 Foo